 Also be aware that different jurisdictions (State and local) require someone licensed to install some equipment which requires advanced skills, knowledge, and experience to install correctly.
 Permits are required and only a licensed HVAC or Electrical master can apply for the permits in some jurisdictions.
 If someone were to go ahead and decide to install some mechanical air conditioning and heating equipment on their own without obtaining permits to complete the job this person can be fined and the residence or building condemned if the equipment is found to be a hazard to the safety of occupants.

 Many jurisdictions base their laws on code books like the International Mechanical Code, Various Residential and Commercial Code Books, and the National Electrical Code.
 These books are written and evaluated by recognized professionals with many years experience in their related disciplines.
-There are also liability issues involved for not obtaining permits and inspections for some mechanical HVAC installations.
+There are also liability issues involved in not obtaining permits and inspections for some mechanical HVAC installations.
 It is always best to do the job safely and by the book so get the proper permits and have the job inspected.

 The following is a general overview of the mechanical code and what it covers for safe and proper installation of HVAC air conditioning and heating equipment.